7–9 July 2021

-Submission is now open for proposals for symposia to be presented at the BSPS 2021 Annual Conference on July 7th-9th 2021.
-The deadline for submitting symposium proposals is 25th January 2021.
+Submission is now closed for proposals for symposia to be presented at the BSPS 2021 Annual Conference on July 7th-9th 2021.

 A symposium should involve several presenters, typically 3-4, organised around a topic of interest.
 Symposia may be on any topic in the philosophy of science.
 A maximum of 90 minutes of space on the programme will be allocated to successful symposia.
 The symposia will be selected by the BSPS committee.
 The committee will strive for quality, variety, innovation, and diversity on the programme; ideally the programme will reflect the full range of current work in the philosophy of science.
 Symposia that make connections with, or include, working scientists are warmly invited.
 We will not be considering ‘Author Meets Critics’ sessions, but topical sessions that build upon recently published books are acceptable.